|Elevation:||3,074 m (10,085 ft)||Prominence:||2,140 m|

 |Ribu category:||Sangat Tinggi||Province:||Sulawesi Barat (West Sulawesi)|

-This Ribu, the highest point of the Quarles range, is rarely climbed due to its relatively remote location and the length of time it takes to reach the summit (where there is a apparently triangulation pole).
-There are two starting points so a traverse is possible.
+This Ribu, the highest point of the Quarles range, is rarely climbed due to difficulty finding decent, reliable guides, its relatively remote location and the length of time it takes to reach either trailhead and then the summit (where there is a apparently triangulation pole).
+There are two starting points so a traverse is possible but time-consuming.

-From Mamuju (west side): The starting point is Desa Paku (approx 700m, presumably 2 hours or so from Mamuju by motorbike or car) and it takes approximately 3 days to reach the peak (one way) and presumably about 2 to descend the same way.
+From Mamuju (west side): The starting point is Desa Paku (approx 700m, a full day from Mamuju by motorbike or car on poor roads) and it takes approximately 3 days to reach the peak (one way) and presumably about 2 to descend the same way.
 There are 13 Pos on this route but it takes no more than 2 hours from one to the next.
 Pos 7 and Pos 10 are the only spots for water.
 Suggested itinerary as follows.

 From Mamasa (south / east side): The starting point is the village of Kampung Baru (approx 1,150m) near Rante Pongko (30 minutes by ojek from Mamasa) and it takes approximately 6 days to reach the peak (one way) and presumably about 4 to descend the same way.
 There are significant ups and downs on this route.
 There are 10 Pos on this route.
 Suggested itinerary on this route from Aming Hamire (muhammad mukramin) below: